VakhoKontridze/VCore/Documentation/CLEAN Networking/URLSession Examples.md

 If the `URLResponse` falls within the range of `200` to `299` status codes, the processing is skipped.

-However, if it doesn't, corresponding status code and message are retrieved and thrown as an error.
+However, if it doesn't, corresponding status code and message are retrieved and thrown as an error:

 ```swift
 func processURLSessionResponse(